slavrd/go-redis-counter/webcounter/README.md

 * `REDIS_ADDR` - can set the redis server `host` or `host:port`.
 If it holds only the `host` the `-redis-port` flag (or its default) will be used to complete the address.
 If it holds `host:port` and the `-redis-port` flag is passed it will be ignored unless the `-redis-host` flag is passed as well.
 * `REDIS_PASS` - can set the redis server password.

+The application can also retrieve the redis password from Vault.
+To enable/configure this the following environment vars need to be set:

+* `VAULT_TOKEN` - the Vault access token.
+If this is set the application will attempt to retrieve the pass form Vault.
+* `VAULT_ADDR` - the Vault server address.
+In case the variable is note set the default is `https://127.0.0.1:8200`.
+* `VAULT_RP_PATH` - the redis password secret path in Vault.
+Defaults to `secret/redispassword`.
+* `VAULT_RP_KEY` - the redis password secret key in Vault.
+Defaults to `pass`

+**Note:** The application will attempt to retrieve the the password from Vault if and only if `VAULT_TOKEN` is set.
+In case it is unable to retrieve the password for some reason - cannot connect to vault, secret does not exits etc. it will retry on increasing intervals of up to 1 min.

+In any case the webserver will be started with the redis connection configured based on the values of `REDIS_PASS`/`-redis-pass`.
+Once the password is retrieved from Vault the connection configuration will be overridden.

 Examples:

 `./webcounter` will start the server bound on `0.0.0.0`, connecting to redis @ `127.0.0.1:6379` with no authentication.